Luiti/luiti/README.markdown

 A simple guide to Luigi
 ------------------------
-Luigi's core concept is to force you to separte a big task into many small tasks, and they're linked by **atomic** Input and Ouput.
+Luigi's core concept is to force you to separate a big task into many small tasks, and they're linked by **atomic** Input and Output.
 Luigi contains four parts mainly:

 1. **Output**.
 It must be implemented in `output` function, such as `LocalTarget` and `hdfs.HdfsTarget`.